 Key Recovery can be used to re-use or restore a users private key.
 Key recovery means that server generated keys (and the certificate) of a user is stored, encrypted, in the CAs database.
 The purpose of this is to be able to recover an encryption key if the user loses the key.
 Without possibility of key recovery encrypted data will be lost forever if the encryption key is lost.
 Key recovery should only be used for encryption keys and not authentication or signature keys, where this need for recovery does not exist.

-To enable key recovery using the Admin GUI:
+To enable key recovery using the CA UI:

 - Set Enable Key Recovery in System Configuration.